Lili Dujourie: Career

 The media in which Dujourie works include clay, collage paper, iron, lead, marble, photo, plaster, velvet and video.
 She personifies the sexuality within her materials, displaying the performative dimension of the artwork.
 She focuses on what her work is doing externally, rather than simplifying it, giving the ornamental elements of her work a central role.
 Her subjects center around time, the change between the figurative and the abstract, the sensation of gloominess and searching for an emotional aspect of space.

 Nature's Lore

 Dujourie's work was exhibited in the Museo Nacional Centro de Arte Reina Sofía from June to September in 2011.
-In this exhibit, Nature's Lore, the works are all from different points in her career which is amplified by the historical dialogue of each piece.
+In this exhibit, Nature's Lore, the works are all from different points in her career which are amplified by the historical dialogue of each piece.
 The exhibit is more of a simulation rather than a representation because of its theatrical nature.
 This exhibit is divided into two parts: